A brain biopsy is a surgery that removes a small piece of brain tissue for testing. The tissue may be removed by one of

 Stereotactic Brain Biopsy

 The skin on your scalp will be numbed.
 Next, a device that holds your head still will be placed on your head.
 Sometimes the device is not needed.
 A small incision and a small hole will be made in your skull.
 A thin needle will be inserted using a computer.
 The computer will help guide the needle to the exact spot.
 Using the needle, tissue will be removed from your brain.
 A dressing will then be applied.

 A CT or MRI scan might be used to help find the biopsy site.
 A hole will be drilled into part of your scull.
 A needle will be inserted into your brain to remove tissue.
 Staples or sutures may be used to close the incision.
 A dressing will then be applied.

 An incision will be made in your scalp.
 Part of the skull will then be removed.
 The sheets that cover your brain will be opened.
 A small sample of brain tissue will be removed.
 The sheets that cover your brain will be closed and stitched.
 The skull piece will be returned to its spot.
-Your doctor will use staples or stitches to close the area.
+Staples or stitches will be used to close the area.
 A dressing will be wrapped around your head.

 Immediately After Procedure

 After the surgery, you will be taken to the recovery room for observation.
 Your vital signs will be checked.
 When you are stable, you will be transferred to a hospital room or be allowed to go home.

 How Long Will It Take?